GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 ## Theoretical Walkthrough Of The Assembly Process

 ### Verkko
 In this section we will go over the rough outline of Verkko's approach to assembly.
 Hopefully this will help put the data types from yesterday in context.
-Knowing how each datatype is used also helps you to make better decisions when planning your sequencing runs.
+Knowing how each data type is used also helps you to make better decisions when planning your sequencing runs.

 Both Verkko and Hifiasm can use a variety of data sources: